jonmcgyver/nekudo.com/contents/articles/2017-01-10-creating-angela-based-microservice-apps.md

 This code will trigger the same job-request as the previous code but it will not wait until the job is completed.
 You will just receive a job-id and your application can continue to process code right away.
-This is extremely useful if you have some operations running relatively long and you don't want a user to wait for a page to load.
+This is extremely useful if you have some operations running relatively long and you don't want your users to wait for the page to load.

 ##Conclusion